-Decisions about freshman admission are based primarily on high school courses (see pre-college curriculum below) and grades, performance on the ACT or SAT, and high school rank.
+Decisions about freshman admission are based primarily on high school courses (see pre-college curriculum below) and grades, performance on the ACT (code: 1556) or SAT (code: 1838), and high school rank.
 Admission requirements may vary by college and curriculum*.
 To apply:

 - Complete the Application for Undergraduate Admission.